Shamilkv34/book/nostarch/chapter04.md

 If we have a string slice, we can pass that directly.
 If we have a `String`, we can pass a slice of the `String` or a reference to the `String`.
-This flexibility takes advantage of *deref coercions*, a feature we will cover in “Implicit Deref Coercions with Functions and Methods” on page XX.
+This flexibility takes advantage of *deref coercions*, a feature we will cover in “Implicit Deref Coercions with Functions and Methods” on page 325.

 Defining a function to take a string slice instead of a reference to a `String` makes our API more general and useful without losing any functionality: